Tangent $\infty$-categories and Goodwillie calculus: Introduction

 In the second part of this paper, we construct a specific tangent $\infty$-category for which the tangent bundle functor is equivalent to that defined by Lurie, and which encodes the theory of Goodwillie calculus.
 The existence of this tangent structure (which we refer to as the \emph{Goodwillie tangent structure}) justifies the analogy between functor calculus and the calculus of smooth manifolds.

-The underlying $\infty$-category for this tangent structure is $\Catdiff$: a subcategory of Lurie's $\infty$-category of $\infty$-categories~\cite[3.0.0.1]{lurie:2009}.
+The underlying $\infty$-category for this tangent structure is $\Catdiff$, a subcategory of Lurie's $\infty$-category of $\infty$-categories~\cite[3.0.0.1]{lurie:2009}.
 The objects in $\Catdiff$ are those $\infty$-categories $\cat{C}$ that are \emph{differentiable} in the sense introduced in~\cite[6.1.1.6]{lurie:2017}: those $\cat{C}$ that admit finite limits and sequential colimits, which commute.
-This condition is satisfied by many $\infty$-categories of interest including any compactly generated $\infty$-category, such as that of topological spaces, and any $\infty$-topos.
+This condition is satisfied by many $\infty$-categories of interest, including any compactly generated $\infty$-category and any $\infty$-topos.
 The morphisms in the $\infty$-category $\Catdiff$ are those functors between differentiable $\infty$-categories that preserve sequential colimits.

 The tangent bundle construction from~\cite[7.3.1.10]{lurie:2017} can be described explicitly as the functor $T: \Catdiff \to \Catdiff$ given by